A CDS Option Miscellany

 Incidentally the CDX.HY (high-yield) index is quoted as a bond price, but still trades as a swap.
 (For example, a price of 97.625 means that a buyer of index protection pays $2.375$\% upfront plus 500bp running.)
-It is convenient to work with the prevailing upfront $U_t$, and an upfront strike $u_K$; these will be negative if the associated bond price exceeds 100.
+It is convenient to work with the prevailing upfront $U_t$, which pertains to the version of the index at time $t$ (as we said earlier: with names that defaulted before time $t$ removed, because $L_t$ keeps track of the defaulted ones) and an upfront strike $u_K$; these will be negative if the associated bond price exceeds 100.
 The index payer, which is usually referred to as a put, has value

 Our construction is now the same as before, only simpler: